DevExpress/devextreme-documentation/api-reference/10 UI Components/GridBase/1 Configuration/keyboardNavigation/enterKeyAction.md

 ---
 ---
 ##### shortDescription
-Specifies whether the Enter key switches the cell to the editing state or moves focus in the [enterKeyDirection](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/keyboardNavigation/enterKeyDirection.md '{basewidgetpath}/Configuration/keyboardNavigation/#enterKeyDirection').
-Applies if **editing**.[mode](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/editing/mode.md '{basewidgetpath}/Configuration/editing/#mode') is *"cell"* or *"batch"*.
+Specifies whether the Enter key switches the cell or row to the editing state or moves focus in the [enterKeyDirection](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/keyboardNavigation/enterKeyDirection.md '{basewidgetpath}/Configuration/keyboardNavigation/#enterKeyDirection').
+Applies if **editing**.[mode](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/editing/mode.md '{basewidgetpath}/Configuration/editing/#mode') is *"cell"*, *"batch"*, *"row"*, or *"form"*.

 ---
 #include common-demobutton with {